The beaches of South Korea face the threat of development, rising seas - ExBulletin

 Chang Sung-yeol, a coastal engineer working with Kim, said this year’s erosion was exacerbated by the August typhoon and extremely strong waves from the northeast east.

-South Korea’s east sea waters have increased by 3.83 millimeters per year from 1980-2020, according to the state-run Korea Hydrographic and Oceanographic Agency.
+South Korea’s east sea waters have increased by 3.83 mm per year from 1980 to 2020, according to the state-run Korea Hydrographic and Oceanographic Agency.

 TOURISM IN KUZI

-Lim Won-ik, a local official in charge of Sacheonj, said almost 60% of the beach sand has been restored since August, when erosion peaked.
+Lim Won-ik, a local official in charge of Sacheonj, said almost 60 per cent of the beach sand has been restored since August, when erosion peaked.

 Authorities plan to supply more sand and flatten beaches in all affected areas while drafting long-term recovery plans, he added.